The Scottish Premiership was established in July 2013 and is the top division of the Scottish Professional Football League.

 A total of 12 teams compete in the division and the winners at the end of the campaign will be crowned champions and also earn a place in the group stage of the Champions League.

-The runners-up earn a place in the third round of qualifying for the Champions League, while third enters the Europa League at the second qualifying round and fourth heads into the second round of qualifying for the Europa Conference League.
+The runners-up earn a place in the third round of qualifying for the Champions League, while third enters the Europa League at the play-off round,

-Whoever finishes bottom will be relegated, that place taken by the Scottish Championship winners, while the 11th-placed side will go into the Premiership play-off final against the winners of the Championship play-off.
+Whoever finishes bottom will be relegated, with that place taken by the Scottish Championship winners, while the 11th-placed side will go into the Premiership play-off final against the winners of the Championship play-offs.

 The play-off final is played over two legs, with the victor earning the right to play in the Scottish Premiership the following season.